How to Get Into Medical School: The Complete Guide (2025)

 - Take the MCAT (if you haven’t already).
 Your test score drives your school list, so give yourself time to retake if needed.

-- Write your personal statement and secondaries.
+- Write your personal statement and activities section.
 These are often the most time-consuming (and important!) parts of the app.
 Start drafting early and get feedback from someone who understands what AdComs want.

 - Keep gaining experience.
 Whether it’s full-time research, clinical work, teaching, or community service, your activities this year still matter.